-Extension staff with focus on Fish, Wildlife and Conservation Education programs (pdf) are located in statewide offices and University of Minnesota campuses.
+Extension staff with focus on Fish, Wildlife and Conservation Education programs are located in statewide offices and University of Minnesota campuses.
 They deliver programs that educate and engage citizens and professionals in a rich community of stewardship and teaching about Minnesota wildlife, fish, and critical habitat.
 These programs include:

 Aquatic Invasive Species

 As the threat of AIS continues to grow across Minnesota, there is a need for an organized statewide surveillance program that targets high-risk areas with trained observers.
-This program trains citizens to identify and report potential aquatic invasive species.
+The AIS Detectors program trains citizens to identify and report potential aquatic invasive species.
 In addition to the need for AIS detection in high-risk areas, there is also a need for a monitoring system to collect and share AIS treatment response data.
 The AIS Trackers program will train citizen scientists and professionals to monitor changes in populations of AIS over time in specific locations (i.e., a lake or river reach) and to generate data useful for management.

 Minnesota Master Naturalist